 The API always uses UTC or the time zone explicitly provided within a date.

 If you use a modern browser like Chrome you will see an handy date/time picker.
 Otherwise you need to use the following format for the time:

-If you use the API, you can also use the following format:
+If you use the API, you must use ISO 8601: